 - Use it: Trustees should not be scared of using the data just because it may not be ‘perfect’.
 By waiting for flawless data you will be holding onto climate risk for much longer than schemes who use imperfect data in a considered way.

 The changing climate means past performance and methods of measurement, are becoming increasingly inadequate for investment decision making when used in isolation.
-To meet the challenges of the future, trustees need to engage with their advisors and asset managers to ensure they are receiving relevant, decision-useful information.
+To meet the challenges of the future, trustees need to engage with their advisors and asset managers to ensure they are receiving relevant, decision-useful information in regards to all ESG factors.
 By pushing them, you’ll affect change, and ultimately your scheme will get better information to make better decisions around key risks facing your assets.

 Want to know more about ESG?